ioccc-src/winner/1996/gandalf/README.md

         make all

-NOTE: [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed this to compile with modern systems.
-As he loved the references in the code that could not compile he just commented it out (as little as possible).
+[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed this to compile and work with modern systems.
+As he loved the references in the code that could not compile he just commented out as little as possible to get this to compile.
 Thank you Cody for your assistance!

 ### To run